Olli Siltanen profile picture

 Biography

-Though I have lived in Turku for almost three decades now, I never forget to mention that I was actually born in Tampere (1992).
-Fast forward to present, I'm married with two daughters and a dog, and I work as a project researcher in the group of luminous materials and devices.
+Though I have lived in Turku for about three decades, I never forget to mention that I was actually born in Tampere (1992).
+Fast forward to present, I'm married with two daughters and a dog, and I work as a postdoctoral researcher in the Luminous Materials and Devices group.

-I guess my interest in physics (and especially theoretical physics, from which I'm soon getting my PhD) has something to do with my passion for problem solving and the awe of discovery; It really is miraculous how much you can make sense of Nature with just pen, paper, and wit (and Mathematica).
+I guess my interest in physics (and especially theoretical physics) has something to do with my passion for problem solving and the awe of discovery; It really is miraculous how much you can make sense of Nature with just pen, paper, and wit (and Mathematica).

-When I'm not in Quantum studying decoherence or triplet harvesting - or with my family - you can probably find me from the local taekwondo gym.
+When I'm not in Quantum studying decoherence or polaritons - or with my family - you can probably find me from the local taekwondo gym.

 Teaching

-I ran the exercise classes of Quantum Mechanics 1A in 2020-2023 and lectured Quantum Information in 2023.
+I have run the exercise classes of Quantum Mechanics 1A in 2020-2023, lectured Quantum Information in 2023, and worked as a BSc supervisor in 2024.

 Research